 Several hypotheses for the appearance of the Shroud at Lirey has been proposed.
 Some of these hypotheses involve the Knights Templar (popularised by Ian Wilson), Othon de la Roche (hypothesis related to the Shroud of Besançon), or the battle at Smyrna.
 But the most coherent hypothesis appears to be the transfer of the Mandylion from Constantinople to the Sainte-Chapelle of Paris.

-The reliquary of the Mandylion was kept in the Sainte-Chapelle until the French Revolution, but the Mandylion itself (the cloth) would have been removed from the reliquary before it appears at Lirey.
+The reliquary of the Mandylion was kept in the Sainte-Chapelle until the French Revolution, but the Mandylion itself (the cloth) would have been removed from its reliquary, and the Sainte-Chapelle, before it appears at Lirey.
 This disappearance of the Mandylion from the Sainte-Chapelle is possible because the inventories of the relics of the Sainte-Chapelle of that period, and all the following inventories, do not mention a "toile" (cloth) but only a description of the reliquary with an image of the face of Christ in it and often described as a Veronica.
 Many historians have assumed that the face of Christ at the bottom of the reliquary is the Mandylion, but this is unlikely because the Mandylion is most likely a cloth, not a painted face on a reliquary.

 Apparently the kings of France, from Louis IX to Philippe VI de Valois, as well as the canons responsible for the safeguard of the relics, would not have known that an image existed on the "toile".
 They would have confused the painted face of Christ at the bottom of the reliquary as the main relic.
 This observation is supported by the inventories of the relics of the Sainte-Chapelle.
 Meanwhile, the cloth, which would have been folded in the reliquary, remained unidentified by the canons for over a century.